deliveryhero/serverless-aws-documentation/README.md

 title and the description is for further explanation.

 On the upper level (directly in the `documentation` section) you describe your API in general.
+In there you also can manually describe the version (needs to be a string).
+If you don't define the version, the version that API Gateway needs will automatically be generated.
+This auto version is a hash of the documentation you defined, so if you don't change your documentation, the documentation in API Gateway won't be touched.
 Underneath you can define `authorizers`, `resources` and `models` which are all lists of descriptions.
 In addition to the description and the summary, Authorizers need the name of the authorizer, resources need the path of the described resource and models need the name of the model.